8 Detox Methods That Really Work

 - They’re easier on your electric bill.
 Again, infrared saunas require less energy, especially if you get a sauna that reflects infrared light back on you.
 This one, for example, costs about 15 cents an hour to run.

-Exercise is another way to flush toxins from your body, and through more than just making you sweat.
+Regular exercise is another way to flush toxins from your body, and through more than just making you sweat.
 Exercise increases lipolysis (the breakdown of fat tissue), releasing toxins stored in your fat tissue.
-Studies show that people who exercise and lose body fat end up with higher levels of circulating hormone disruptors .
-Increasing lipolysis through diet does the same thing .
+Lipolysis is especially effective when you combine it with liver and kidney support or adsorbents that can suck up the released toxins.
+This article focuses on all of the above.

 Mobilizing toxins isn’t necessarily a good thing, particularly if you’re unequipped to get rid of them.
 You want to be sure you’re getting rid of toxins, not just moving them to a different part of your body.
 Working out addresses the issue to a degree: it improves circulation, providing more oxygen to your liver and kidneys so they can better filter out toxins.
 You can also give your system even more support and pull out bad stuff with the next two detox tools: activated charcoal and glutathione.